Russell Westbrook Makes Good And Bad History With Latest Triple-Double

 With so many new records and stats pertaining to Westbrook coming out each day, the pressure to keep delivering has also remained.
 Westbrook’s aforementioned comments about not caring if he reaches a triple-double has been a constant all season.
 The most telling instance was when he snapped at reporters in mid-December about the big deal people are making about his triple-doubles.

 “Honestly, man, people and this triple-double thing is kind of getting on my nerves,” Westbrook told USA Today.
 “People think if I don’t get it, it’s like a big thing.
 When I do get it, it’s a thing.
 If y’all just let me play….
 If I get it, I get it.
 If I don’t, I don’t.
 It is what it is.
-I really don’t care.
+I really don’t care.”

 “For the 100th time, I don’t care.”

-[Image by Mike Ehrmann/Getty Images]
+[Featured Image by Mike Ehrmann/Getty Images]